Native-org/native-smart-contracts/README.md

 2. Liquidity providers interact with LP token contracts to mint, redeem, borrow and repay.
 The only difference here is that the underlying asset does not lie in LP token contracts, but in `AquaVault`
 3. The interest accrual mechanism for liquidity provider operations are exactly identical as Compound.
 4. When there's an unhealthy borrowing positions, liquidate function in `AquaVault` is open to anyone to repay the debt and claim the collateral.
-5. Special Note: Besides major tokens, Aqua powers altcoin trading.
+5. Special Note: Besides major tokens, CME powers altcoin trading.
 For major tokens with reliable oracle prices, the LP token is exactly like Compound with full functionalities.
 For altcoins, liquidity providers can deposit asset and mint the LP token, the asset could be used by RFQ providers to fill the swap and LP can earn fee.
 But liquidity provider cannot borrow altcoins, and LP token of altcoins cannot serve as collateral to borrow other tokens.

 ### RFQ providers: trade

 1. The RFQ provider's address would be added to the `NativePool` as a valid signer for RFQ.
 2. When a swapper send swap request to Native off-chain API, Native checks with the RFQ providers for their quote and if they want to fill the order with Aqua liquidity.
 If so, they return the quote and signature.
 The signature would be verified in `NativePool`.
-3. Native off-chain system verifies the quote and generate the signature for approving borrowing from Aqua.
+3. Native off-chain system verifies the quote and generate the signature for approving borrowing from CME.
 The signature would be verified in `AquaVault`.
 4. Native API returns the quote and the 2 signatures (1 from RFQ provider, 1 from Native) to the swapper.
 And swapper calls `NativeRouter` to execute the trade.
 5. `NativeRouter` process the calldata and calls `NativePool` for swapping. `NativePool` will verify the signature of the RFQ provider, and transfer the tokens from `AquaVault` to swapper, also send callback to `NativeRouter` to transfer tokens from swapper to `AquaVault`.
 6. In the end, `NativePool` sends a callback to `AquaVault` to account the position change for the RFQ provider.
 Tokens transfer away from `AquaVault` to swapper would be short position and tokens transferred into `AquaVault` would be long position.
 All the live positions for the RFQ provider are recorded on-chain.